bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 ---
-title: Backups can be easy!
+title: Backups on Linux can be easy!
 ---
+## What I thought it would be like to take backups

+I used to believe that doing backups of my data properly would be a slow, intensive process.
+Every now and then I'd have to copy all the files on my disk to another disk.
+If I didn't want some weird garbled transitional form of my data, I'd probably have to not do too much else with my laptop while doing the backup.
+Maybe I'd have to do it overnight.

+I'd need pretty much the full size of my disk in backup space for every copy of the files I wanted.
+Given that my files are a mixture of files that change very infrequently and files that change very frequently, I'd either have to have lots of redundant copies of some files, or not be able to back up any files very often.
+Similarly, I'd either have backups infrequently, so I'd lose a lot of recent stuff if I needed to restore from them, or I wouldn't have backups going back very far, so if I wanted to restore something I deleted a while ago, it would be impossible.

+I want to compress my backups so they'll take less space, but compressing the whole backup or compressing each file both make accessing backed up files more awkward in different ways, and checking what version of a file is backed up also requires me to decompress it somewhere first, which can be particularly awkward for large files.
+Doing something more complicated, like running an old version of a program with all its dependencies, sounds like a mess of decompressing various things in various places, to the point that I'd probably just not bother considering it an option.

+## What it's actually like to take backups

+I can, at any time, take a full snapshot of the contents of my disk, instantly, with no interruption to what I'm doing.
+Snapshots share their identical parts, so each one takes up a pretty small amount of space, and I can have a lot of them.
+The backups are stored compressed, but transparently: I can access any part of any file as if the snapshot is a normal filesystem.
+I can transfer these snapshots onto an external drive by only sending the differences between the latest snapshots and the ones I've already transferred, so it's relatively quick and simple to do so.

+### How does that work?

+The main technologies here are transparent disk compression, and copy-on-write snapshots.

+There's nothing technologically difficult about transparent disk compression, but when I started looking into this, I didn't realize it was an easily-accessible, standard feature on many more modern file systems.
+One of the lessons to learn here is simply that filesystem technology has moved on since ext4 was developed.

+Copy-on-write snapshots seem significantly more "magic" at first glance, but they're simpler than they sound.
+After the snapshot time, whenever any file is written to, instead of writing to its original location, the filesystem copies the block that's being written to a new location and makes the change there instead, and updates the filesystem metadata to say "if you're looking at the snapshot, look at the old location for this block, whereas if you want the latest copy, look at this new location".
+There's some details to figure out in how you track all the new locations, but that's the core of the idea.
+You only copy a filesystem block, not necessarily the whole file, so this doesn't incur too significant a penalty in write performance, and of course there's a bunch of caching in the way anyway, so the write performance penalty may not be noticeable in practice.
+Again, the lesson is that modern filesystems make some hard problems easy, if only you know to use the features they offer you.

+ZFS and BTRFS (and, I'm sure, others) both support transparent compression and copy-on-write snapshots.
+I actually use a combination of both, for reasons I discuss below.

-## Summary
+## My process

-Using a newer filesystem like btrfs or zfs makes taking a full, read-only snapshot of your entire filesystem a near-instant operation.

-They're copy-on-write so you don't end up storing files twice if they don't change.
-This means you can have lots of snapshots without much space overhead.

-You can sync them with an external disk, and if the external disk already has a previous snapshot, you only need to send the diffs, so the syncing can be fast.

-I use btrfs, and take a snapshot of my personal laptop's disk at startup.
+I take a snapshot of my personal laptop's disk at startup.

 About once a month, I sync all these snapshots to an external disk, which has every snapshot I've made since 2018.

-I also copy (using rsync) the first snapshot of every month to another external disk that uses zfs instead, and then take a snapshot of that.
+I also copy (using just plain rsync) the first snapshot of every month to another external disk that uses zfs instead, and then take a snapshot of that.
 So even if btrfs mysteriously chewed up all my data, I still have monthly snapshots on zfs going back years.

 I then delete old snapshots from my laptop disk to free up space (it's smaller than the external disks).

-My root disk is pretty small and I don't store a lot of multimedia stuff that would kick my storage needs up a lot.
-I don't know how well this strategy scales if you do (although I'd guess... fine?
-Stuff just takes longer?)

-If you're looking for a technical guide, then "btrfs and zfs both support copy-on-write snapshots" is already 80% of the relevant technical detail of this article.
-Most of the rest is conceptual stuff about how I think about backups.
-If you need more technical detail and know how to contact me, feel free to ask.
+I won't go into the technical instructions in detail, partly because I don't remember everything I did.
+The main purpose of this page is to describe abstractly what's possible, and how I made the choices I did in setting up the above process.

 ## Types of failure

+Why have backups?
 Perhaps the most obvious ways to lose data are:

 * The disk storing the data stops working,
 * You accidentally tell your computer to destroy it.